NLnetLabs/rpki-doc/source/krill/krillmanager/logging.rst

 When log upload is enabled, local copies of Krill RFC audit logs are deleted after two days as these logs can become quite large.
-All other logs are rotated according to the O/S systemd journal behaviour and logrotate configuration.
+All other logs are rotated according to the default journald behaviour and logrotate configuration.

 Log Bucket Structure